Dover Air Force Base

 Dover Air Force Base or Dover AFB (IATA: DOV, ICAO: KDOV, FAA LID: DOV) is a United States Air Force (USAF) base under the operational control of Air Mobility Command (AMC), located 2 mi southeast of the city of Dover, Delaware.
-The 436th Airlift Wing is the host wing and runs the busiest and largest air freight terminal in the Department of Defense.
+The 436th Airlift Wing is the host wing, and runs the busiest and largest air freight terminal in the Department of Defense.

 History

+20th century

 Construction of Municipal Airport, Dover Airdrome began in March 1941 and the facility was opened on December 17, 1941.
-It was converted to a U.S. Army Air Corps airfield just weeks after the December 7, 1941, attack on Pearl Harbor.
+It was converted to a U.S. Army Air Corps airfield just weeks after the December 7, 1941 Attack on Pearl Harbor.
 It was renamed Dover Army Airbase on April 8, 1943; *Dover Subbase on June 6, 1943, and Dover Army Airfield on February 2, 1944.
 With the establishment of the United States Air Force (USAF) on September 18, 1947, the facility was renamed Dover Air Force Base on January 13, 1948.